 How can writers and artists make the transition smooth and easy?
 I suggest ritualized acts help to honor the creative time.
 Below are ten transition methods that my clients have used successfully.
 Experiment to see which rituals work for you.

-9. Get still with meditation or simply sitting and breathing deeply for a few minutes.
+Say a prayer or take time to meditate or be still.
 Accessing a deeper, sacred space can help you to swim in the creative pool more easily.